Aluulu/obsidian-vault/Callum's Vault/Software/Radarr & Sonarr.md

     ######## sonarr
       - 8989:8989
     ########

+  portainer:
+    image: portainer/portainer-ce
+    container_name: portainer
+    command: -H unix:///var/run/docker.sock
+    ports:
+      - "9443:9443"
+    volumes:
+      - "/var/run/docker.sock:/var/run/docker.sock"
+      - "/config/portainer:/config/portainer"
+    restart: always

+  jellyseerr:
+    image: fallenbagel/jellyseerr:latest
+    container_name: jellyseerr
+    environment:
+      - LOG_LEVEL=debug
+      - TZ=Asia/Tashkent
+      - PORT=5055 #optional
+    ports:
+      - 5055:5055
+    volumes:
+      - /path/to/appdata/config:/app/config
+    restart: unless-stopped
 ```

-## Sign into Deluge web portal
+## Sign into Qbittorrent web portal

-Go to the webportal for Deluge.
-In my case it's port 8112, so:
+Go to the webportal for Qbittorrent.
+In my case it's port 8080, so:
-`192.168.0.68:8112`
+`192.168.0.68:8080`

-The default password for the web portal is `deluge`.
+The default password for the web portal is shown in the docker logs.
+You can see it when attached or you can use a application like portainer to easily view logs for each container.

-Once in. go to Preferences > Plugins > enable Label.

-In Downloads, change `Download to:` into the following:

-`/data/torrents`
+Once in, go to your settings by clicking the cog icon in the top bar.
+Then in the `Downloads` section menu, change your Default Save Path to where your root folder is.
+In this case it's:
+`/data/downloads`

 ## Set up your gluetun VPN